mindspore-ai/community/sigs/security/README_en.md

 ## SIG members description

-The membership of the AI Security SIG includes Contributors, Committers, and Maintainers, and is recorded in the [members list](./sig_members.yaml).
+The membership of the Trusted AI SIG includes Contributors, Committers, and Maintainers, and is recorded in the [members list](./sig_members.yaml).
 The description and application conditions of each role are as follows:

 ### Contributors